-For the B. S. degree: the language chosen must have the approval of the chairman of the major department.
+For the B. S. degree: the language chosen must have the approval of the major department head.
 Chemistry majors ordinarily must have a reading knowledge of scientific German.
 No foreign language study is required of registered nurses or medical technology majors.